 - Ethereum’s new PoS blockchain supports the implementation of new “shard chains.”
 These will be 64 smaller blockchains that will each handle their own batches of data, allowing for Ethereum to process significantly more transactions per second.

-- It’s reported that the new Ethereum blockchain will use 99.95% less energy than it currently does.
+- The new Ethereum blockchain uses 99.95% less energy than the proof-of-work version.

 - Because validators will not need to purchase and operate expensive mining equipment, it will reduce the barrier for entry for people to participate in the network.
 This should help to improve overall decentralization and network security.